CityBrainChallenge/KDDCup2021-CityBrainChallenge/docs/try-it-yourself.rst

 Try it yourself
 ==================

-Here, we provide guidelines for setting up the simulator and submit results.
-Here, we go through them in detail, and introduce the installation and submission steps.
+Here, we provide guidelines for setting up the simulation environment and submitting results.

 ===================
 Installation guide